Spiritual lessons from amateur radio

 Our third home assignment as Nazarene missionaries has begun.
 As we began traveling in deputation across the country, I was reminded of the visibility amateur radio involvement usually gives a person.
 I've seen those tell-tale antennas sprouting in yards all across America.
 Whenever I do see an amateur antenna, I immediately sense a certain comradeship with the occupants of that particular house.
 We share the same hobby.
 And I often wonder if I've talked with that "ham" or if I'll have the opportunity in the near future.

 What about my commitment to Christ?
 Is it as visible as my amateur radio hobby?
 Is the Lordship of Jesus Christ in my life clearly evident in my speech and actions?
-I hope that the fact of my being a Christian is even more obvious to those around me than my interest in amateur radio!
+I hope that my Christian faith is even more obvious to those around me than my interest in amateur radio!

 -- Howard Culbertson, N0FOL